Characters: Pokémon: Generation IV Families

 - Mighty Glacier: Hippowdon hits even harder than Swampert, and great HP, not to mention even higher defense.
 However, it's very slow.

 - Palette Swap: The gender differences amount to this... with the same base palette (well, in Hippopotas's case, that is; Hippowdon has a true coloration difference).
-Justified in that real hippos are differentiated by gender by their hide color.
+Justified in that real hippos are differentiated by gender based on hide color.

 - Sand Is Water: Desert hippopotami.

-- Weather Control Creatures: Has the Sand Stream ability, like Tyranitar.
+- Weather Manipulation: Has the Sand Stream ability, like Tyranitar.